Investor Education

 -

 We use preferred securities to capture attractive yields that sit between traditional bonds and common equity in the capital structure.
-Preferreds often provide higher income than investment-grade bonds while offering greater stability than common stock dividends
+Preferred securities can be sensitive to interest rates, issuer credit quality, and liquidity conditions, and they may be volatile.

 -